-Courses taken in off-campus study programs may be used to satisfy any of the above requirements with the approval of the Chair of public policy.
+Students may satisfy any of the above requirements through off-campus study programs with the approval of the Chair of Public Policy.

 No more than two courses used to fulfill the requirements of a student's other major may count toward the public policy major.
-(Exception: Economics and Mathematical Economics majors may use Econ 103, 104, and 241 to satisfy the requirements for both Economics/Mathematical Economics and Public Policy.)
+(Exceptions: Economics, Business, and International and Globalization Studies can use three courses for both majors because they have three of the same required courses).

-Courses that fulfill the Statistics/Methods Requirement
+Courses for the Methods Requirement